confluentinc/ksql/docs-md/tutorials/embedded-connect.md

 the same key, the latest message associated with a given key represents the latest value for the corresponding row in the table.

+!!! note
+    When the data is ingested from the database, it's being written to the {{ site.ak }} topic using JSON serialization.
+Since JSON itself doesn't declare a schema, you need to declare it again when you run `CREATE TABLE`.
+In practice, you would normally use Avro, since this supports the retention of schemas, ensuring compatibility between producers and consumers.
+This means that you don't have to enter it each time you want to use the data in ksqlDB.

 11. Create streams for driver locations and rider locations
 -----------------------------------------------------

-In this step, you create streams to encapsulate location pings that are sent every few seconds by drivers’ and riders’ phones.
+In this step, you create streams over new topics to encapsulate location pings that are sent every few seconds by drivers’ and riders’ phones.
 In contrast to tables, ksqlDB streams are append-only collections of events, so they're suitable for a continuous stream of location updates.